Ganesha is said to be the remover of obstacles, which he is most energized to accomplish on Ganesh Chaturthi.

 If we ally our actions with Ganesha, all that we do will achieve the best results.

-Both Ganesha and Shiva are Om.
-Shiva is Om in its transcendent state.
-Ganesha is Om in its state as underlying and ruling all other forces.
+Both Ganesha and Shiva relative to the cosmic sound Om.
+Shiva is Om in its transcendent state beyond all manifestation.
+Ganesha is Om in its manifest state as underlying and ruling all other cosmic forces.

 Yet, Ganesha’s relationship with Shiva is controversial.
 Shiva cuts off Ganesha’s head as a little boy and then replaces it with the head of an elephant.
 This strange story has been the subject of much misinterpretation and distortion.

-When we surrender to Shiva as the non-dual state, we align ourselves with Ganesha and are no longer bound to our human conditioning.
+When we surrender to Shiva as the non-dual reality, we align ourselves with Ganesha and are no longer bound to our human conditioning.
+We enter the realm of the cosmic mystery beyond the limited knowledge of our minds.
 This requires the difficult sacrifice of the ego represented by the human head.
+As the son of the Supreme Shiva, Ganesha represents this process of inner awakening, cosmic death and rebirth as a Divine consciousness.

 Ganesha is also the son of Shakti as Devi Parvati.
 Only Ganesha can take the supreme Shakti energy and direct it along the necessary currents for its complete manifestation.